Maths exams are hard. Ruth Hand from the Mathematics Resources Centre (MASH) talks about how to revise and how to tackle the exam.

 - Desmos is a great online graphing calculator.

-- The Skills Centre can support you as your prepare for exams - check out the support offered for exams.
+- The Skills Centre offers a range of support to help you prepare for exams.

 - Vee is a brilliant vlogger with some great revision tips.
 She isn’t a mathematician, but these revision techniques work really well for maths exams too.